chobbs/flux/stdlib/contrib/chobbs/discord/README.md

 Use this Flux Package to send a single message to a Discord channel using a webhook.

-### Basic Example
+### Parameters

-Here's an example definition for the `discord.send()` function.

 //username - string - overrides the current username of the webhook.
  //content - string - simple message, the message contains (up to 2000 characters)
  //webhook - string - generated on discord to post messages to a channel

+### Basic Example

+Here's an example definition for the `discord.send()` function.

     import "discord"
     import "influxdata/influxdb/secrets"